 - Latin Name

 - Found in abundance in favourable localities.
-Grows widely in grassveld areas in the Northern Province.
+Grows widely in grassveld areas in the Northern Province, in well-watered areas.